violapterinblog/violapterinblog.github.io/_posts/memory/2020-07-19-github-page-logbook-1-beginning.md

   [Jekyll template](https://github.com/jekyll/example)
   provided officially by Jekyll group, which was incredibly helpful.
 Copied the code to my repo,
-and for the first time, my site worked on localhost.
+and for the first time, my site worked on localhost, with `bundle exec jekyll serve`.
 After I committed,
 the default domain `violapterinblog.github.io` was also rendered successfully on the browser, which was exciting!